 The idea of having guest posts on The Worktop is to introduce you to other food bloggers that I really love and respect.
 I invite them to answer a few short questions and to share one of their yummy breakfast recipes.

 So without further ado, please say good morning to Sarah.
-Sarah has had an incredible journey with food throughout the years.
-Now she is a doctor and writes a food blog about eating real foods for a healthy lifestyle.
+Sarah is a doctor and writes a food blog about eating real foods for a healthy lifestyle.
 So read on, go ahead and meet Sarah, and start drooling when you see her recipe for Whole Wheat Pumpkin Waffles!

 Good morning Sarah!